Timtech4u/simpleisbetterthancomplex.com/_posts/tutorial/2016-11-15-how-to-implement-a-crud-using-ajax-and-json.markdown

 {% endhighlight %}

-Basically the view functions **book_create** and **book_update** are responsible for receiving the request, preparing the form instance and passing it to the **save_book_form**, along with the name of the template to use in the redering process.
+Basically the view functions **book_create** and **book_update** are responsible for receiving the request, preparing the form instance and passing it to the **save_book_form**, along with the name of the template to use in the rendering process.

 Next step is to create the **partial_book_update.html** template.
 Similar to what we did with the view functions, we